ADHD Test, Symptoms & Causes

 Extended Faecal Microbiology Analysis (FMA)

 Intestinal dysbiosis is a term used to describe an imbalance in the gut commensal (normally resident) microbiome.
 When the balance of the gut bacteria is thrown off, usually due to a diet high in sugars and refined carbohydrates, the gut contents become more acidic.
 This promotes the overgrowth of Streptococcus and undergrowth of e-Coli.
-BNC clinicians, in collaboration with Bioscreen Medical, have been observing gastrointestinal changes in the abnormal faecal tests of patients with IBS, as well as those with ASD and anxiety.
-These observations have enabled us to formulate effective therapy protocols, which have resulted in significant improvements, even the normalisation, of gut function in IBS sufferers.
+Bioscreen Medical, has reported gastrointestinal changes in the abnormal faecal tests of patients with IBS, as well as those with ASD and anxiety.
+These observations have enabled our dietician and nutritionist to formulate effective therapy protocols, which have resulted in significant improvements in gut function in IBS sufferers.

-This Bioscreen test, from a medical laboratory at Melbourne University, is used at BNC to determine the profile of gut commensals (normal communities of bacteria).
+This Bioscreen test, from a NATA accredited laboratory, is used to determine the profile of gut commensals (normal communities of bacteria).
 It is the only commercially available test in the world that accurately estimates the populations of commensal bacteria.
 The process involves keeping the faecal sample refrigerated in an anaerobic pouch to ensure that no oxygen reaches the sample prior to its analysis.
 If this does not happen, anaerobic bacteria would die upon air exposure during transportation, whilst the aerobes would continue to reproduce.
 Therefore, the Bioscreen method is highly accurate.
 The bacteria are grown over 3 weeks and counted to estimate the bowel’s profile.
 This test is not the same as parasitology and pathogen tests which are used to look for pathogenic bacteria and parasites.

 Subtypes & Symptoms of ADHD